Monday, December 29, 2014

 Trivia: This movie was based on the serialized magazine novel Ambush at Blanco Canyon by Donald Hamilton

-By its title alone, you’d assume William Wyler’s 1958 movie The Big Country is a larger-than-life motion picture.
-Clocking in at 165 minutes and shot in 35mm widescreen Technirama, it certainly has the look and feel of a western spectacular like Giant or How the West Was Won.
-But ultimately, the movie is about more than sweeping panoramas and massive gunfights.
-Putting the focus squarely on its characters, The Big Country has more in common with Wyler’s The Little Foxes than it does any big-budget Hollywood epic.
+From its title alone, you might go in assuming that William Wyler’s 1958 movie The Big Country is going to be a larger-than-life motion picture.
+Clocking in at 165 minutes and shot in 35mm widescreen Technirama, it certainly has the look and feel of a western epic, much like Giant or How the West Was Won.

-It’s through interactions such as these that The Big Country grabs our attention, then manages to hold it for nearly three hours, a feat unmatched by many of Hollywood’s grandest epics.
-In the end, The Big Country may not be all that big, but it definitely delivers the goods.
+It is through interactions such as these that The Big Country grabs our attention, then holds it for nearly three hours, a feat unmatched by many of Hollywood’s grandest epics.

 1 comment: